stingraze/llm-seed-url-generator/README.md

 # llm-seed-url-generator
 Experimental Repository of Seed URL generator using LLM for use with a web crawler

-Tested on a Ubuntu 20.04 environment with 12 thread 10th Generation Core i5 with 64GB of RAM and GeForce RTX 3090.
+Tested on a Ubuntu 20.04 environment with 12 thread 10th Generation Core i5 with 64GB of RAM and NVIDIA GeForce RTX 3090. dolly2-data-expander.py ran on 16GB of RAM and NVIDIA T4 GPU, but did not run till the end.
+Better spec is recommended.

 Still needs work for actual implementation.
 (Concept stage, implemented version coming soon)